Bill Williams is the creator of some of the most popular market indicators: Awesome Oscillator, Fractals, Alligator, and Gator.

 Information is not investment advice

 The diamond formation is a classic chart pattern.
-However, it doesn’t appear as often as flags, head and shoulders, and rectangle patterns.
+However, it doesn’t appear as often as flags, head-and-shoulders, or rectangle patterns.
 There aren’t many opportunities to trade the diamond chart pattern.
-However, technical traders should become familiar with this it as it provides a good trading opportunity if recognized early enough.
+However, technical traders should become familiar with this pattern as it provides a good trading opportunity if recognized early enough.

 The diamond pattern most often occurs after an extended trend phase.
-When it happens during a bull market, the pattern is referred to as a diamond top or bearish diamond pattern.
-That’s because the price reverses and begins a downward movement after this pattern.
-Conversely, the pattern is referred to as a diamond bottom or bullish diamond pattern due to its bullish meaning when a diamond occurs in a bear market.
+During a bull market, the pattern is referred to as a diamond top or a bearish diamond pattern as the price reverses and begins a downward movement after this pattern.
+Conversely, the pattern is referred to as a diamond bottom or a bullish diamond pattern due to its bullish meaning when a diamond occurs in a bear market.

-The reason for the rarity of the diamond chart pattern lies in the fact that it takes quite a long time to form.
-First, it should form the support and resistance lines, diverging almost at strong angles to the horizontal lines, and then converge again in one structure.
+The diamond chart pattern is so rare because it takes quite a while to form.
+First, it should form the support and resistance lines, diverging almost at strong angles to the horizontal lines, then converging again in one structure.
 The result is a diamond shape.
 That’s how it got its name.

 In reality, the patterns are not as neat and even as in the diagrams.
-The main thing is to respect the logic of both highs and lows and has a more or less rhombus shape, it’s a diamond.
+But if the pattern conforms to the logic of both highs and lows and has a more or less rhombus shape, it’s a diamond.

 Specifically, the left shoulder and the head will join to form a trend line, while the head and the right shoulder will form a second trend line.
 It completes the trend lines for the top of the bearish diamond formation.
-Then, for the bottom part, we'll connect the swing lows inside the troughs, which will form a V-shape.
+Then, for the bottom part, we'll connect the swing lows inside the troughs, forming a V-shape.

-Referring to the illustration above, we see the bearish diamond pattern again.
-In this chart, we can see a breakout entry signal for trading the diamond structure along with a target level for the pattern.
-Besides, the short entry signal will provoke a breakout and close below the lower right line slanting upward.
+The illustration above shows us the bearish diamond pattern again.
+This chart shows a breakout entry signal for trading the diamond structure and a target level for the pattern.
+The short entry signal will be triggered by the breakout and close below the lower right line slanting upward.

-Some traders prefer to wait only for a break below this line without requirement for a close below it.
-This is also a possible entry point, however, be aware that it will result in more false signals than waiting for a breakout and a close condition.
+Some traders prefer to wait only for a break below this line without a requirement for a close below it.
+This is also a possible entry point; however, be aware that it will result in more false signals than waiting for a breakout and a close condition.